tlalexander/Flutter-Scout/readme.md

 ### Assembly notes

 The wheels currently press on.
 If you cannot get them to fit, scale the wheel up by a few percent.
-You may have to glue them in the end.
 If they are loose, you may want to use super glue.

 The rear axle should be 100% infill for strength.
-Everything else can generally be 20%-20% infill.
+Everything else can generally be 15%-30% infill (Cura calculations, other slicers may vary).

 I mention using a Flutter radio to promote the product, but you can also use any normal remote control car radio, though steering may be backwards.